Managing the farrowing unit

 **Be aware that there can be local legislation in ear tag colours that must be followed.

-Should there be any questions about DanBreds ID-system, new or old, or ear tags in general, DanBred Partner Service can always be contacted.
+Should there be any questions about DanBreds ID-system, new or old, or ear tags in general, DanBred Technical Service Centre can always be contacted.

 Ear tagging in practice

 There are several companies producing approved DanBred ear tags, and several different types of ear tags.
-Both the producers and DanBred Partner Service are ready to assist on all questions concerning ear tags whether it is ordering or practical routines.
+Both the producers and DanBred Technical Service Centre are ready to assist on all questions concerning ear tags whether it is ordering or practical routines.

 Ear tag types – when to tag the animals: